Expert in Asset Development, Reservoir Engineering, Well Technology, and Strategic Planning

 Responsible for reservoir management, aiming at optimizing individual well as well as asset productivity by means of energy and recovery management concurrent processes, including primary and assisted recovery processes, well placement and well architecture re engineering.

-Liaising with highly technical profile team for upstream key join projects involving Kuwait Oil Company, Shell E&P and Schlumberger technical teams aiming at the acceleration of volumetric and strategic targets for the mid to long term window, comprising all aspects of the upstream value chain.
+Liaising with highly technical profile team for upstream key join projects involving Employer, Shell E&P and Schlumberger technical teams aiming at the acceleration of volumetric and strategic targets for the mid to long term window, comprising all aspects of the upstream value chain.
 This involves concept identification, definition, and feasibility studies for production facility design, depletion compression, and pressure maintenance projects with water flood and CO2/Flue gas as the main two potential options.

 Involved in the conceptual design for a water flood project dedicated to deep pseudo-fractured limestone formations, including concept select (stage gate preliminary screening study), feasibility study, conceptual design: fluid to fluid, fluid to rock lab tests design, single and field scale simulation model), pre FEED facility definition, well test requirements, final project proposal, project funding, pilot and field scale implementation.